Julia’s House Devizes, the first children’s hospice in Wiltshire was officially opened by the charity’s Patron Martin Clunes on Saturday 6th May 2017.

 The new hospice will give families the chance to choose where they receive their respite sessions as well as offering access to top class facilities, specialist end of life care and social opportunities.

-The public are invited to come and see the new hospice for themselves at an open day on Thursday, 15th June.
+The public are invited to come and see the new hospice for themselves at several upcoming open days.

 Nearly 3 years ago, we launched a small home-based respite care service to families of life-limited children living in south Wiltshire.
 Despite living just a few miles over the Dorset border, where we have provided our award-winning care for more than a decade, these families had no access to this sort of frequent support.
 Now we support many families across the whole county.

-We decided that Wiltshire needed a hospice, a somewhere children could come and play in an environement tailored specifically for them, and a hub for our community nurses to work from.
+We decided that Wiltshire needed a hospice, a somewhere children could come and play in an environment tailored specifically for them, and a hub for our community nurses to work from.

 The theme for the building and garden is Wiltshire’s Neolithic heritage, with fun interpretations of white horses, stone monuments and – in a creative extension of the theme – cave drawings interpreted by local children’s artist Hannah Kate Sackett.